tetratelabs/wazero/RATIONALE.md

 does not permit use of flags.
 This creates conflict on what default behaviors to take when Go implemented `os.DirFS`.
 On the other hand, `path_open` can pass flags, and in fact tests require them to be honored in specific ways.
-This extends beyond WASI as even `GOARCH=wasm GOOS=js` compiled code requires certain flags passed to `os.OpenFile` which are impossible to pass due to the signature of `fs.FS`.
+This extends beyond WASI as even `GOOS=js GOARCH=wasm` compiled code requires certain flags passed to `os.OpenFile` which are impossible to pass due to the signature of `fs.FS`.